danieldelcore/trousers/README.md

 `;
 ```

-It's quite hard to see at a glance which state will trigger which styles.
+It's quite hard to see at a glance which state triggers which styles.
 The logic used to evaluate the CSS property is JavaScript, which means it _probably should_ be tested in some meaningful way.
 The logic for a particular state can also tend to be duplicated across mutlitple properties.
 This is a simple example, consider the same example with multiple states like disabled, loading etc.

-Trousers, instead encourages you to group properties for different states.
+trousers, instead encourages you to group properties for different states.
 It leverages the C (cascade) in CSS to determine which styles are applied to an element when a particular state is active.

 ```jsx
 const buttonStyles = trousers()